ChrisPritchard/ctf-writeups/metasploit-ctf-2020-dec/readme.md

 ## 9007/tcp open  http        syn-ack ttl 63 Apache httpd 2.4.46 ((Unix))

 A zip file.
 I didn't even bother trying to extract it normally, but just ran `binwalk -e` over it which pulled the flag out.

+## 9008/tcp open  java-object syn-ack ttl 63 Java Object Serialization

+This port was ultimately only used in the context of the 9010 challenge, and didn't have a flag of its own.

 ## 9009/tcp open  ssh         syn-ack ttl 63 OpenSSH 7.6p1 Ubuntu 4ubuntu0.3 (Ubuntu Linux; protocol 2.0)